google/bloaty/README.md

 so you can understand why it's bloated and how to make it smaller.

+Bloaty works on binaries, shared objects, object files, and static libraries (`.a` files).
+It supports ELF and Mach-O.

+This is not an official Google product.

 ## Building Bloaty

 To build, simply run: